Exawind/openturbine/docs/dev_plan.md

 **CY24 Q1**: Demonstrate a wind turbine rotor simulation under prescribed loading and include code verification results and automated testing results.
 Include control system (e.g., ROSCO) and pitch control of blades.
-Compare simulation time against an equivalent model simulated with OpenFAST.
+Compare simulation time against an equivalent model simulated with `OpenFAST`.

 **CY24 Q3**: Demonstrate a rotor simulation with fluid-structure interaction and a pitch control system.
 Fluid will be represented in two ways.
-First, through a simple BEMT solver and, second, where the blades are represented as actuator lines in the fluid domain (solved with the ExaWind CFD code).
+First, through a simple BEMT solver and, second, where the blades are represented as actuator lines in the fluid domain (solved with the `ExaWind` CFD code).

 **CY25 Q1**: Release a robust, well documented, well tested version of `OpenTurbine` for land-based wind turbine simulations.
-Demonstrate whole turbine simulation (tower, nacelle, drivetrain) with fluid-structure-interaction coupling to ExaWind.
+Demonstrate whole turbine simulation (tower, nacelle, drivetrain) with fluid-structure-interaction coupling to `ExaWind`.